Malmö Airport: Development since the 2000s

 Around 2005–2008 several low-cost airlines hoped to attract both Danish and Swedish passengers to Sturup Airport in competition with Copenhagen Airport.
 Malmö airport, due to its lower landing fees, is seen by some low-cost airlines as a less expensive way of accessing the Copenhagen area.
 The airport caters to low-cost carriers such as Wizz Air.

 During 2008 Danish Sterling Airlines was operating service from Malmö Airport to London Gatwick Airport (LGW), Alicante, Barcelona, Nice and Florence.
 However, other low-cost carriers such as easyJet use Copenhagen Airport.
 Norwegian Air Shuttle uses Malmö Airport for a few flights a day to and from Stockholm Arlanda Airport while the majority of flights to the region go to Copenhagen Airport.
 In 2014, Ryanair moved their operations to Copenhagen Airport as well.

-The Malmö Airport Master Plan from 2018 describes how the airport will develop in the years to come, e.g. by extending the hall for arriving luggage and with new traffic flows to and from the airport.
+The Malmö Airport Masterplan from 2018 describes how the airport will develop in the years to come, e.g. by extending the hall for arriving luggage and with new traffic flows to and from the airport.
 The works are projected in order to allow for a future second passenger terminal, as well as a second, parallel, runway northwest of the present one.